ruitaiS/capstone-1/README.md

 Training Set $\kappa = \\{(u,i) | r{_u}{_i} \text{is known}\\}$

+Average rating across all users and movies in the training set: $\mu$

 Root Mean Squared Error (RMSE): ${\sum}_{i=1}^{|\kappa|} \frac{(r_i{_j} - \hat{r}{_i}{_j})^2}{|\kappa|}$

 * 0 points: The report is either not uploaded or contains very minimal information AND/OR the report is not written in English AND/OR the report appears to violate the edX Honor Code.